 What is paint and painting and decorating work?

 Paint includes varnish, stains and decorative effect applications.
 Painting work means the application to a building or fixture of paint, wallpaper or a similar substance or material.

 Painting work does not include the application of paint to a floor, path or driveway composed of concrete or a similar material, the application of a protective coating to a building which has first been treated by abrasive blasting or mechanical cleaning, if both processes are undertaken by the same contractor, or signwriting.

 Any person can perform painting work in their own home but where a painting service is provided to someone for ‘reward’ and the total value of the work exceeds $1,000 it must be performed by a registered painting contractor.

 For the purposes of calculating the value of the work the materials, labour and any GST are included as a whole and cannot be split or separated.

-The Building Commission issues registration cards to two classes of painters: practitioner and contractor.
+Building Services Board issues registration cards to two classes of painters: practitioner and contractor.

 A consumer should only get quotes for painting work from a registered painting contractor because a practitioner is not entitled to contract with consumers for painting work.
 A painting contractor’s registration number must be included on all of their signage and advertising.